 New diary, new calendar, fitness products on sale and new gym trainers added to the shopping trolley, along with salad and green tea.

 Seductive isn't it?
-The promise that when the calendar roles over to the January 1st, all of our past habits will be erased, we'll have a clean slate and we can start afresh.
+The promise that when the calendar rolls over to the January 1st, all of our past habits will be erased, we'll have a clean slate and we can start afresh.
 We'll become a completely new person, "out with the old, in with the new" we all cry as we crack the spine of our brand new planner and write in it with our finest handwriting.
 It's reminiscent of starting a new school year after the summer holidays.